- Status: Vulnerable

 One huge egg that weighs 25% as much as the female is produced in each season.
 The male incubates this egg for up to 92 days, and the young kiwi is soon able to fend for itself after hatching, though it often stays near its parents until the next breeding season.

-Location: New Zealand is the brown kiwi’s principal home, with an additional population on Stewart Island.
-The brown kiwi lives in a wide range of habitats from coastal sand dunes to tussock grasslands, forest, and subalpine scrub.
+New Zealand is the brown kiwi’s principal home, with an additional population on Stewart Island.
+The brown kiwi lives in various habitats, from coastal sand dunes to tussock grasslands, forest, and subalpine scrub.

-Fortunately, direct human activity itself is having little impact on the kiwi’s survival.
+Fortunately, the direct human activity itself is having little impact on the kiwi’s survival.
 Habitat loss has slowed to the point where it is not believed to present any hazard to these small, rotund birds.
-Humans seldom interact directly with the birds and such encounters are likely to be peaceful.
+Humans seldom interact directly with the birds, and such encounters are likely to be peaceful.

-Conservation efforts: Government conservation efforts and those of non-profit organizations alike are being used to help preserve the brown kiwi for the future.
-Control and culling of predators is naturally central to most of these efforts.
+Government conservation efforts and non-profit organizations alike are being used to help preserve the brown kiwi for the future.
+Control and culling of predators are naturally central to most of these efforts.